PI Changes in Affiliation and Absences from a Sponsored Project

 Obtaining Sponsor Approval

-The original PI should draft a letter to the program officer seeking approval for a substitute PI.
+The original PI should draft a letter to the program officer seeking approval for a substitute PI and send the letter to SPO via an Award Action Request.
 (The substitute PI should have no reportable conflicts of interest relative to the project.)

 The letter should: